Aviation Business Administration

 Our one-of-a-kind program combines the core strength of academic business administration with applied aviation knowledge.
 It offers a balanced curriculum that emphasizes high-quality research with an applied aviation focus.

-The culture of collaboration among our students equips doctoral candidates with a network of peers who can offer support and encouragement needed to overcome common hurdles that often prevent working professionals from completing their degrees.
+The culture of collaboration among our students equips doctoral candidates with a network of peers who can offer the support and encouragement needed to overcome common hurdles that often prevent working professionals from completing their degrees.

 About Aviation Business Administration at the Daytona Beach, FL Campus